dodgeblaster/js-testing/README.md

 # Introduction
 Click [here](https://martinfowler.com/articles/practical-test-pyramid.html) for an introduction to testing and the testing pyramid

+As a general rule, a good alocation of tests are 70/20/10, as is suggested in this [Google Testing Article](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html)

 This repository goes over the following:

 ### 1. How to use jest